Neißemünde

 Neißemünde (/de/, lit.
-'Mouth of the Neisse') is a municipality in the Oder-Spree district, in Brandenburg, Germany.
+'Mouth of the Neisse') is a municipality in the Oder-Spree district, in Brandenburg, in eastern Germany, on the border with Poland.
 It belongs to the Amt ("collective municipality") Neuzelle, which has its administrative seat in the neighbouring Neuzelle municipality.

 Geography

 The municipal area is located in the historic Lower Lusatia region, close to the border with Żytowań in Poland.
 Near the village of Ratzdorf, the Lusatian Neisse discharges into the Oder River.
 Both rivers mark the German eastern border along the Oder–Neisse line.

 Subdivision

 Since 31 December 2001, the Neißemünde municipality consists of the following four villages: